-Please have read/watched: Documentary: Mickey Mouse Monopoly [available on YouTube] Henry A. Giroux, Introduction, Chapter 1, and Chapter 3, in The Mouse That Roared Douglas Brode, Introduction, From Walt to Woodstock [handout]
+Documentary: Mickey Mouse Monopoly [available on YouTube]

+Henry A. Giroux, Introduction, Chapter 1, and Chapter 3, in The Mouse That Roared

+Douglas Brode, Introduction, From Walt to Woodstock [handout]

 Virtual Discussion Prompt #1: For our class session this week, you examined a great deal of material about the origins, evolution, and history of the Walt Disney Company.
 What surprised you most in these selections?
 What area or aspect of these discussions did you find interesting or unexpected-if anything?
 Did the materials address any topics or issues that you hadn't considered before?
 Likewise, did they make any points that you either enthusiastically agreed with or emphatically disagreed with?
+[Engages with ELO 1.1, ELO 1.2 ELO 1.3, and ELO 1.4]

 Virtual Discussion post due by 11:59pm on Tuesday, August 26.

 Peer Reflection post due by 11:59pm on Thursday, August 28.